 Although this gift guide is about present ideas for parents at any time of the year, moreso now as we all cope with the current reality of staying at home for long stretches of time.

-It hit me the other day while skyping with my mom, that many older folks right now are finding themselves trapped at home with little or nothing to do.
-Entertainment and mental stimulation are an important part of coping during isolation.
+It hit me the other day while skyping with my mom, that many older folks find themselves trapped at home with little or nothing to do.
+Entertainment and mental stimulation are an important part of staying healthy at any age.
 Many of our loved ones in their golden year are faced with a grim reality: perhaps have lost hobbies they once loved due to careers, raising kids, or a myriad of other reasons.

 When your “fulfilled life” is made up of watching grand kids, shopping, going for coffee, and looking forward to the next holiday, not being able to do any of these activities becomes a challenge.

 I felt the need to create a round up post of items to buy our loved ones (or even your neighbor down the street!) to keep them going in this difficult time.
 A Netflix binge-sesh might have been a treat a month ago, but you can only watch so many movies before the desire for other stimulation sets in.

 Here’s to keeping our friends and family safe, entertained, and mentally stimulated!

 Gift Ideas for (Older) Parents